Pillar Guide · 11 min · 5 citations

 - Work classification.
 If the work is genuinely project-scoped, the contractor structure is legally cleaner.
 If the work is core, ongoing, and integrated, the FTE structure removes classification risk that would otherwise be priced into the contractor option.

-The IRS uses a three-prong test: behavioral control, financial control, and relationship type[3].
-The Department of Labor 2024 Final Rule on FLSA worker classification adds an "economic reality" framework with six factors[5].
-A contractor who works full-time-equivalent hours, uses company tools, follows company process, has no other clients, and has been engaged for 12+ months is at substantial classification risk regardless of what the contract says.
+Classification has a dollar line in this comparison, so it belongs in the cost math even though the full legal framework lives elsewhere.
+The short version: a contractor who works full-time-equivalent hours, uses company tools, follows company process, has no other clients, and has been engaged for 12+ months is at substantial reclassification risk regardless of what the contract says[3][5].

 Common hiring-cost mistakes